 The first point to remember is that this other person isn't the be-all and end-all of your love life.
 There are many more people who are more attractive, intriguing, and loving than the one you left behind.
 Second, if you are type of person that will keep checking in to see what they are up to, erase their phone number and all forms of communication you have with them.
 You won't be able to move forward if you keep going back.
 Even if you left the relationship for a poor reason, there is no incentive to return to check if things have changed or improved.

-My third point is to give it time.
-We often underestimate the power of time; give yourself time to heal, give yourself time to think, and give yourself time before you jump into another relationship.
-Time is of the essence.
-There is always something we can learn from our past relationships, make sure you take your time to grab those lessons, so you know how to navigate the next relationship appropriately.
+My third point is to be patient.
+We frequently underestimate the value of time - give yourself time to heal, time to ponder, and time before entering another relationship.
+There is always something we can learn from our previous relationships; make sure you take the time to learn those lessons so you can handle the next relationship effectively.

 “The solution for a heartbreak is not to jump into another relationship.”

-I wrestled with the thoughts of going back many times, and things got worse with each attempt to return to my ex, so I came to the resolution that; God didn’t want me to be with this person any longer.
-Then I moved on, but by holding on to every word of God, through reading my bible and prayer, so I could gain strength to move forward.
-In that season I got closer to God than I had ever been.
+I was left with no other choice except to move on from the relationship.
+I did so by clinging to every word of God, through reading my Bible and prayer, to develop the fortitude to forgive the persons involved and focus on other things.
+During that time, I felt closer to God than I had ever felt before.
 And now I look back and ask myself—what was it about that person that you wanted to kill yourself over?
 Or like we Nigerians like to say—that you wanted to die on top his matter?
-(Ha-ha).